abinit/abipy_book/abipy_book/ddb.md

 The error depends on several factors: the density of the FFT mesh, pseudopotentials with hard model core charges, XC functional, etc.)
-Note that it is not always possible to reduce the error to zero by just increasing the convergence parameters but fortunately it is possible to restore the acoustic sum rule via the `asr` input variable.
+Note that it is not always possible to reduce the error to zero by just increasing the convergence parameters but fortunately it is possible to restore the acoustic sum rule via the {{asr_anaddb}} input variable.

-One can easily compare the phonons bands obtained with different values of ``asr`` with:
+One can easily compare the phonons bands obtained with different values of {{asr_anaddb}} with:

 ```{code-cell}
 asr_plotter = ddb.anacompare_asr()
 ```

-This method invokes anaddb with different values of `asr` and returns a plotter object we can call to compare the phonon band structures:
+This method invokes anaddb with different values of {{asr_anaddb}} and returns a plotter object we can call to compare the phonon band structures:

 ```{code-cell}